IIHIHIKII/ZenIP-private/ZenIP-000.md

 license(s) should be listed in the License header.

 **TODO: I do believe this will become a problem to manage as it is in other OSS projects, unless we are using other's code which already has a licence and terms I believe we should set a specific ONE licence for things generated by or for us**

+**Totally agree, need to figure out who needs to make this decision.
+I'd also like to just say: use MIT, done.
+Jonas**

 #### Recommended Licenses